svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Changing tracks volume](./resources/changing-track-volume.jpg)

-Alternativaly, you can instantly change the volume of each track, by double-clicking the digits from 5 to 8:
+Alternatively, you can instantly change the volume of each track, by double-clicking the digits from 5 to 8:

 ![Mute unmute tracks](./resources/mute-unmute-tracks.jpg)